How to Make a Decision Joel 3:14 CLICK TITLE FOR AUDIO

 What does the peace of God say?
 I believe that the peace of God that passeth all understanding [Phil 4:6-7] is an essential element in making the right decision and more importantly in making the right decision at the right time.
 For instance, our church knew that building a new building was the right decision.
 But until we knew the peace of God we didn’t begin; we held off.
 And the timing could not have been better than when we finally started.
 But let me add that God’s peace is not the sole or even the strongest determining factor in making decisions.
 I have seen more foolish decisions based on, “I could feel the peace” than you can imagine.

 What does practical wisdom say?
 Christians are very prone to believe that, in spiritual matters, practical wisdom is of no value or that it might actually be of contrary value.
 And so, many Christians never even consider the practical aspects of decisions they have been praying about.
 They simply pray, read a little Bible, find a verse and then “go.”
 Let me say, unequivocally, that you must take practical wisdom into consideration.
 For instance, we have a family in our church going to the mission field.
 After being called to go they were ready to take off.
 But practically speaking there were at least a dozen practical things that needed to be addressed before they could even think about going.
 At first, it seemed to them unreasonable to consider these things.
 In retrospect, they know now that without considering practical wisdom they probably would have gotten to the field and returned.
+[Note: this message is being rebroadcast.
+This family returned from the field.
+Some of the practical things we discussed were factors in their return].
 If what you are trying to decide doesn’t make sense then it doesn’t make sense to press the Bible, God and your counselors into the decision to try to make sense out of it.
 Just forget it.

 What does your heart say?
 This is where you check your motive.
 Now you understand that your heart is deceitful above all things.
 So, why would you follow your heart?
 Certainly, desire is something to consider in making decisions.
 Paul said, “If a man desire the office of a bishop…” But desire is not what puts a man in the ministry.
 Desire just gets him interested.
 There is the call, the preparation, the enabling, the trust, the commitment and all that other stuff.
 So, just because your heart tells you to do something is no reason to go do it.
 As a matter of fact, when your emotions are strong, you need to really be careful.
 That’s the time to discount what your heart is saying or even ignore what your heart is saying because it will lead you astray.
 How many divorced women today can say about their estranged lover, “But I just knew in my heart that he was the ONE”?
 Your heart is the last thing you want to consider in making a decision and may be the one thing that you want to forget all together.